-Managers: Rosario Delgado-Tardáguila (ENUSA) and Lavinia Raganelli (CRA)
+Managers: Rosario Delgado-Tardáguila (ENUSA)

 Severe accidents include all those that result in fuel melting and can cause the release of radioactivity into the environment.
 Events like Chernobyl and Fukushima are classified as severe accidents.
 Research on severe accidents aims to model and prevent them by a mix of multi physics models and safety analysis.
 The first part of the workshop will provide an overview on severe accidents and their multi physics models.
 The second part of the workshop will explain how the multiphysics modeling is used in safety analysis.
 The participants will learn about severe accidents and the difficulties in developing effective models.
 They will also learn how to use information of multi-physics models to develop accident progression trees that are used in probabilistic safety analysis.